-- As the Sprint progresses, development team perform the work necessary to deliver the selected product backlog items.
+- As the Sprint progresses, the development team performs the work necessary to deliver the selected product backlog items.

-- On a daily basis, the development team coordinate their work in a Daily Scrum.
+- On a daily basis, the development team coordinates their work in a Daily Scrum.

-- At the end of the Sprint the development team delivers the Product Backlog Items selected during Sprint Planning.
+- At the end of the Sprint, the development team delivers the Product Backlog Items selected during Sprint Planning.
 The development team holds a Sprint Review to show the customer the increment and get feedback.
-The development team and product owner also reflect on how the Sprint has proceeded so far and adapting their processes accordingly during a retrospective.
+The development team and product owner also reflect on how the Sprint has proceeded so far and adapted their processes accordingly during a retrospective.

-- The Team repeats steps 2–5 until the desired outcome of the product have been met.
+- The Team repeats steps 2–5 until the desired outcome of the product has been met.

 1986: Takeuchi and Nonaka publish their article ”The New New Product Development Game” in Harvard Business Review.
 The article describes a rugby approach where “the product development process emerges from the constant interaction of a hand-picked, multidisciplinary team whose members work together from start to finish.”
 This article is often cited as the inspiration for the Scrum framework.